 RISA MICHELE SLOVES

 RISA MICHELE SLOVES, DC, DICCP, graduated Phi Beta Kappa from The State University of New York at Binghamton with a B.S. in Biology.
 She received her Doctorate in Chiropractic in 1990 graduating Valedictorian, Summa Cum Laude from the National College of Chiropractic and then received her Diplomate from the International Council on Chiropractic Pediatrics graduating valedictorian from the New York College of Chiropractic.
 For the past 25 years, she has been in private practice in Norwalk, Connecticut with her husband, Dr. Mark Joachim who also specializes in BioSET Allergy Elimination, Science Based Nutrition and Functional Medicine.
-Dr. Sloves is currently 1 of 9 Chiropractic Physicians in Connecticut to have a 3 year post-doctorate degree and Board Certification in Maternity and Pediatric Care.
+Dr. Sloves is currently one of nine Chiropractic Physicians in Connecticut to have a three-year post-doctorate degree and Board Certification in Maternity and Pediatric Care.
 Dr. Sloves focuses on providing exceptional chiropractic treatment for all aspects of pre- and post-natal care, and she is certified in both the Webster and Bagnell Techniques as well as acupuncture.
 In addition, she provides pediatric chiropractic care including cranial sacral treatment for children of all ages and abilities and she has several certifications in scoliosis management and treatment.
 Dr. Sloves is very involved in her community as she has been the Fairfield County Leader of the Holistic Moms Network since 2004 and in 2009 she founded Women of Wellness, an educational and support network for pre- and post-natal and early family care in Fairfield County.

 SONIA STORY developed the Brain and Sensory Foundations neuro-movement online curriculum to meet the enormous need for effective sensory-motor integration tools that can be applied to help overcome a wide variety of learning, behavioral, emotional, social, physical and mental health challenges.
 Sonia Story is certified as an instructor of Rhythmic Movement Training and was taught directly by Harald Blomberg, MD, and Moira Dempsey, authors of the book, ‘Movements That Heal’.
 Sonia draws from a wide variety of Neurodelopmental and Integrative Movement methods, including, MNRI, QRI, Bal-A-Vis-X, Brain Gym, Developmental Movement, Hannah Somatics, and Touch for Health.
 She teaches these profound movements to parents, OTs, PTs, SLPs, educators, mental health therapists, and caregivers, and her company, Move Play Thrive is an approved provider through the American Occupational Therapy Association.
 Learn more at www.moveplaythrive.com